lcnr/rubot/README.md

 `rubot` currently requires the game to be deterministic.
 This prevents games where the player is missing information, like *Rock Paper Scissors* or [Durak].

-## TODO

-- publish on `crates.io`
-- allow for non deterministic games

 [Durak]:https://en.wikipedia.org/wiki/Durak
 [shakmaty]:https://crates.io/crates/shakmaty
 [Stockfish]:https://www.chessprogramming.org/Stockfish